f5devcentral/f5-automation-labs/docs/class1/module3/lab4.rst

 -  Simplified RBAC

-   -  RBAC can be implemented at iWorkflow for all devices rather on individual devices in the environment
+   -  RBAC can be implemented at iWorkflow for all devices rather than on individual devices in the environment

 The REST proxy works by passing data sent to a specific URL through to